SoccerHelp Home Page

 There is also a kick-off after every goal.
 Each time a goal is scored, the team that didn't score gets to kick off.

 Kick-off Rules.
 At each kick-off, the ball is placed in the center of the "Center Mark" (on the half-way line) & both teams must be on their own half of the field (although it is usually okay to be standing on the halfway line) and the receiving team must stay outside the Center Circle until the ball is "kicked".
 Moving the ball any constitutes a "kick-off", even if it only goes an inch.
-However, the ball must move forward on the "kick-off".
-The "kicker" may not touch the ball again until someone else (on either team) has touched it (if he does, the opponent gets the ball and an "indirect kick").
-However, the "kicker" may put his foot on top of the ball & barely move it forward so a teammate standing nearby can dribble it or pass it backward or forward.
+The ball can go in any direction on the "kick-off" (forward, backward or sideways).
+The "kicker" may not touch the ball again until someone else (on either team) has touched it.
 If the kicker touches the ball a second time before it touches another player, the opposing team is awarded an "indirect free kick".
 For any other violation of the kick-off law, the kick is retaken (the most common violation is a player on either team crossing the halfway line or the receiving team going into the Center Circle before the kick).

 A goal may be scored on a direct kick off (i.e., another player is not required to touch it first), but it is better to not just kick the ball to the opposing goalkeeper because it will usually be easily picked up.